-In the second phase of Operation Olive Branch Turkey wants to take control of Afrin's towns, despite Turkey's opposition Republican People's Party (CHP) leader, Kemal Kılıçdaroğlu, advocating that Turkish forces should not enter towns, particularly Afrin city, as it would be a bloodbath.
-But from early February, Turkey was preparing for urban warfare.
-Drones flew over Afrin city and 3,000 TSK personnel including commando battalions, gendarmerie and police special units, blooded by the civil war in eastern Turkey, were deployed to the border.
-Back on February 1, Turkey had taken the town of Bulbul, 30 kilometres north of Afrin city.
-On March 1, 80 - 100 YPG fighters used tunnels to attack Turkish forces west of Rajo, killing eight gendarmerie non-commissioned officers and two militants, and wounding 13 Turkish soldiers, but on March 2, Turkish forces entered the town of Rajo.
-On March 3, when Turkish warplanes targeted pro-regime forces a third time in 48 hours, a four-hour barrage killed at least 36 NDF personnel, and Turkey claimed it had taken 'control' of Rajo, 26 kilometres from Afrin city.
+In the second phase of Operation Olive Branch Turkey was intent on taking control of Afrin's towns, despite Turkey's opposition Republican People's Party (CHP) leader, Kemal Kılıçdaroğlu, advocating that Turkish forces should not enter towns, particularly Afrin city, as it would be a bloodbath, but from early February, Turkey was preparing for urban warfare.
+Drones flew over Afrin city and 3,000 TSK personnel including commando battalions, gendarmerie and police special units, blooded by civil war in eastern Turkey, were deployed to the border.
+Turkey had already taken the town of Bulbul, 30 kilometres north of Afrin city, on February 1.
+Next was Rajo.
+On March 1, 80 - 100 YPG fighters used tunnels to attack Turkish forces west of Rajo, killing eight gendarmerie non-commissioned officers and two militants, and wounding 13 Turkish soldiers, but on March 2, Turkish forces entered Rajo.
+On March 3, Turkish warplanes targeted pro-regime forces a third time in 48 hours, a four-hour barrage killing at least 36 NDF personnel near Rajo, and Turkey claimed it had taken 'control' of Rajo, 26 kilometres from Afrin city.

 From March 5, Turkey pounded Jinderes from the air.
-The city is key to YPG supply lines.
+The city was key to YPG supply lines.
 By this time the SOHR claimed Turkey had taken 28 percent of all villages and had entered the towns of Shera and Sheikh Hadid.
-The same day, a Pentagon spokesperson reported there had been an operational pause on the fight with ISIS in Deir Ezzor province with 700 SDF fighters from Raqqa and 1,700 from Deir Ezzor, including commanders, and fighters from an allied Arab force having left to defend Afrin.
+The same day, a Pentagon spokesperson reported there had been an operational pause in the fight with ISIS in Deir Ezzor province, 700 SDF fighters from Raqqa and 1,700 from Deir Ezzor, including commanders, and fighters from an allied Arab force having left to defend Afrin.
 Turkey demanded the US stop these redeployments.
-In Afrin, a local official claimed more than 200,000 people had been displaced, mainly into Afrin city.
-Turkey announced it would establish nine refugee camps in Idlib for Afrin's IDPs.
-By March 9

-Turkey had taken 'control' of Maydanki Dam.
-From this date Afrin city has had no water or electricity.
-Also on March 9, Turkey announced it had taken the towns of Jinderes, Shera and Sheikh Hadid i.e. a five of seven major towns.
-Turkey was taking over deserted towns, civilians having evacuated and YPG making tactical withdrawals.
-Then YPG returns to fight.
+By March 9 Turkey had taken 'control' of Maydanki Dam.
+From this date Afrin city had no water or electricity.
+Also on March 9, Turkey announced it had taken the towns of Jinderes, Shera and Sheikh Hadid, i.e. five of the seven major towns.
+But Turkey was taking deserted towns, civilians having evacuated initially to Afrin city, and then to Aleppo, with YPG making tactical withdrawals, only to return and fight.
 For instance, on March 13 alone, YPG killed 25 TSK soldiers and 46 Turkey-backed militants.

-Turkey has bombed the road to Aleppo city, and regularly uses artillery fire to target this road, which is used by people trying to escape.
-To get through a regime checkpoint people are being charged up to \$2200.
-On March 10, Erdogan claimed Afrin city was surrounded and an advance into the city was imminent.
-As Turkey carried out continual air and artillery attacks on the city, 200 or more civilians fled.
-Other civilians from Syria and Turkey are converging on Afrin, offering themselves as human shields to prevent Turkey entering the city.
+With so many people trying to escape, Turkey bombed the road to Aleppo city, and thereafter regularly targeted the road with artillery.
+This was the only road out of Afrin.
+To get through a regime checkpoint people were being charged up to \$2200.
+On March 10, Erdogan claimed Afrin city was surrounded.
+With Turkey conducting constant air and artillery attacks on the city, Afrin Council began evacuating its civilians.
 On March 14, Turkish airstrikes again hit NDF personnel, killing ten.
-In response, regime militia shelled Turkish forces in Marea (outside Afrin district).
+In response, regime militia shelled Turkish forces in Marea, outside Afrin district.

-Map of Afrin showing territory taken by Turkey
+Map of Afrin showing territory taken by Turkey, March 12